mattermost/docs/source/administration/config-settings.rst

 | This feature's ``config.json`` setting is ``"GroupDisplayNameAttribute": ""`` with string input.                                                                     |
 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Group Id Attribute
+Group ID Attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 (Required) Enter an AD/LDAP Group ID attribute to use as a unique identifier for Groups.
 This should be an AD/LDAP value that does not change.
 This is usually ``entryUUID`` for LDAP and ``objectGUID`` for AD.

 .. note::
   This attribute is used only when AD/LDAP Group Sync is enabled.
-See `AD/LDAP Group Sync documentation <https://docs.mattermost.com/deployment/ldap-group-sync.html>`_ for more information on enabling and configuring AD/LDAP Group Sync (*Available in Enterprise Edition E20 and higher*).
+See `AD/LDAP Group Sync documentation <https://docs.mattermost.com/deployment/ldap-group-sync.html>`_ for more information on enabling and configuring AD/LDAP Group Sync (*Available in Enterprise Edition E20*).

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"GroupIdAttribute": ""`` with string input.                                                                              |